Share this:

 • How you'll allocate time to keep your account regularly updated

 It's also important to remember that your strategy shouldn't simply be developed early on and forgotten about.
 You need to revisit your Twitter activity on a regular basis, and make sure that you're sticking to what you've set out to do.
-Especially with a site that is heavily reliant on immediacy, it's easy to slip into bad habits, like eccessive public tweeting of personal communications, posting irrelevant updates, reading too much from others without providing much value yourself, or tweeting sub-par content just to keep your account fresh.
+Especially with a site that is heavily reliant on immediacy, it's easy to slip into bad habits, like excessive public tweeting of personal communications, posting irrelevant updates, reading too much from others without providing much value yourself, or tweeting sub-par content just to keep your account fresh.

 twitter followers